UK lowers national terrorism threat level to 'substantial'

-LONDON (Reuters) - Britain lowered its national terrorism threat level to “substantial” from “severe” on Monday, the country’s interior minister Priti Patel said.
+LONDON (Reuters) - Britain downgraded its national terrorism threat level to “substantial” from “severe” on Monday, its lowest level since 2014, interior minister Priti Patel said.

+The threat posed to the country has largely stood at “severe” for the last five years but in 2017 it was briefly moved to “critical”, twice, meaning an attack was highly likely in the near future.

+Britain suffered four attacks in 2017 that killed 36 people, the most deadly of which occurred at the end of an Ariana Grande concert in Manchester, northern England.
+Other attacks occurred at London Bridge and near the Houses of Commons in Westminster.

 “Despite the change in the threat level, terrorism remains one of the most direct and immediate risks to our national security,” Patel said in a statement.